 Eileen has 30 years NHS experience as a nurse and midwife working in acute and community settings.
 She has been a Supervisor of Midwives since 2013.
 More recently she has worked as Quality Improvement Educator with Oxford University Hospitals before joining the Oxford Patient Safety Collaborative

-Fran is the Oxford PSC mental health lead.
+Fran leads the Oxford AHSN/Patient Safety Collaborative mental health programme.
 She has worked in a variety of roles within the NHS including in public health, as GP practice manager and, most recently as Dementia Network Manager for the Oxford Academic Health Science Network (Oxford AHSN).
-In this latter role Fran has managed a number of projects including […]
+In this latter role Fran has managed a number of […]